 Safety has always been a cornerstone of our work in product development.
 Our comprehensive Product Safety Plan details specific requirements and all Xerox imaging equipment is assessed for conformance to these requirements.
 We assess all potential hazards, including the ways in which different hazards may interact.
 We take a conservative position on potential health risks to employees and customers, always meeting or exceeding government safety regulations.
+We have robust processes for tracking regulatory violations and non-conformity with voluntary codes and labels.

 Customers are encouraged to review product safety information and understand the environmental profile of our devices.
 User guides contain information regarding safe use as well as any applicable hazard warning.
 Our Product Safety Data Sheets (PSDS) offer environmental, health and safety information for each Xerox device.
 Safety Data Sheets (SDS) identify hazards associated with specific materials and describe how they can be safely handled, used and stored.
-Both our SDS and product labeling have been recently updated to meet the requirements of the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) as implemented through regulations in our various markets.
+Both our SDS and product labeling have been updated to meet the requirements of the Globally Harmonized System of Classification and Labeling of Chemicals as implemented through regulations in our various markets.
 Customers can access SDS and PSDS in multiple languages at www.xerox.com/environment.